 THE CORNEAL TRANSPLANT SURGERY PATIENT EXPERIENCE

 Most people who have been told they might need a corneal transplant are understandably uncertain and concerned.
 They don’t always know what to expect in terms of success rates, discomfort, and physical activity after the procedure.
-Most patients have mild discomfort for the first few days after surgery, and they usually return to work after about three to four days.
+Most patients have only mild discomfort for the first few days after surgery, and they usually return to work after about three to four days.

 What is Corneal Transplantation?

 Corneal transplant surgery is the most commonly performed and most successful transplant procedure.
 Unlike other forms of transplantation, patients generally do not require any anti-rejection pills or intravenous medications, and in most cases it is uncommon for rejection to interfere with the eventual success of corneal transplants.
 The cornea – the “clear window” in front of the eye – usually has no blood vessels in it, so the body’s immune system is unaware of the surgery.
 For most patients, rejection rarely causes failure of the corneal transplant.

 What Conditions May Lead to Corneal Transplantation?

 Common corneal conditions that require transplantation surgery include keratoconus, corneal edema, and corneal dystrophies.
 Corneal transplant surgery has evolved into a highly specialized procedure, best performed by surgeons who are corneal fellowship trained.
-We usually perform our transplant surgery in our state-of-the-art eye surgery center, a freestanding ambulatory surgery center that specializes in eye surgery.
+At Washington Eye Physicians and Surgeons, we perform transplant procedures in our state-of-the-art eye surgery center, a freestanding ambulatory surgery center that specializes in eye surgery.

 Discomfort After Corneal Transplant Surgery

 Most patients experience a foreign body sensation (as if something were in their eye) for several days after corneal transplant surgery.
 Often, the eye aches and itches and bright lights may be temporarily uncomfortable.
 This discomfort improves over the course of several days.
 At no point after the first day or two should you experience severe pain.
 If you experience pain that is not relieved by Tylenol, you should call the office and ask to speak with your surgeon.
 Most patients can return to their usual routines within several days after surgery.
 You may even watch TV soon after your surgery.